 - Make recommendations on how to improve

 - Be honest, polite, and helpful when writing your reviews

 - The reviews you write will influence your final grade

-- The reviews you receive will not influence (but your final version)
+- The reviews you receive will not influence your final grade (but you should address/apply them in your final version)

 - Each student has to write 2 reviews (each 1-2 pages)